vidal-Rosc/notesAPP/backend/README.md

 📦 Technologies Used:

-FastAPI for API creation and routing
+FastAPI for API creation and routing.

-JWT for secure authentication and token generation bcrypt for secure password hashing
+JWT for secure authentication and token generation.

+bcrypt for secure password hashing.

-MongoDB as the NoSQL database for storing user data Docker for containerization and ease of deployment Uvicorn for ASGI server
+MongoDB as the NoSQL database for storing user data.

+Docker for containerization and ease of deployment.

+Uvicorn for ASGI server.

 🚀 Deployment Ready: